 Or something close to it.
 It’s true but far from a slam dunk.

-But we know them, just the same.
+We know and accept them, just the same.

 There’s no proof for some of our most cherished, accepted beliefs.
 Disbelief in ghosts — or spirits — is a strange anomaly.